Ireland

 Pay-related social insurance (PRSI)

 Employed persons are compulsorily insured under a state-administered scheme of PRSI.
 Contributions are made by both the employer and the employee.
-The employer is responsible for making PRSI contributions up to a rate of 11.05% (effective from 1 January 2021), and these are an allowable deduction for corporation tax purposes.
+Employee contributions are withheld at source by the employer.
+Employer PRSI contributions apply at rates up to 11.25% (increased from 11.15% since 1 October 2025), and these are an allowable deduction for corporation tax purposes.
+Further rate increases of 0.15% are scheduled to take effect in both 2026 (from 1 October 2026) and 2027 and an increase of 0.20% in 2028.

 Levies on insurance policies

-An additional contribution of 2% to the Insurance Compensation Fund applies to premiums received in relation to non-life insurance policies.
+- An additional contribution of 1% (reduced from 2% with effect from 1 January 2026) to the Insurance Compensation Fund applies to premiums received in relation to non-life insurance policies.
 Similar to the 3% non-life insurance levy, the contribution applies where premiums are received in respect of risks located in Ireland.
-The contribution is also payable four times per annum in conjunction with the non-life insurance levy on premiums.

-There is also a stamp duty liability of EUR 1 euro on each non-life insurance policy where the risk is located in Ireland.
+There is also a stamp duty liability of EUR 1 on each new non-life insurance policy where the risk is located in Ireland.

 Certain voluntary health insurance policies are subject to risk equalisation fixed levies.
 Risk equalisation is a process that aims to equitably neutralise differences in insurers’ costs that arise due to variations in the age profile of the insured.
-The levies are updated regularly and currently (on or after 1 April 2021) range between EUR 52 to EUR 449 per policy, depending on your age profile and the type of coverage.
+The levies are updated regularly and currently range from EUR 31 to EUR 469 per policy, depending on the age profile of the insured and the type of coverage.
+These levies will be increased to range from EUR 34 to EUR 517 from 1 April 2026.

 Environmental taxes